CALEDONIAN ALPS GLACIER TRAVERSE

 Learn and refine glacier travel skills with a highly experienced IFMGA mountain guide

-This multi-faceted wilderness trek from sea-level to high in the Caledonian Alps of East Greenland is rarely ever attempted.
-North of our home in Kulusuk, it's a beautiful range we've been drawn to for many years.
-Heading inland onto the ice, this trip is for trekkers who would like to explore glaciated terrain or mountaineers looking to undertake a journey.
-Starting out from the saltwater of Tasiilap Nua, the route follows arctic char streams inland, leaving tundra and alpine plants behind as we gain height.
-With an IFMGA alpine guide, you'll have time to learn or refine rope-work and crampon skills as we move north into mountains on the fringes of one of the largest glacier systems on earth.
+To join the team, we're aiming at adventurous trekkers who would like to explore glaciated terrain or mountaineers looking to undertake a journey.
+Starting out from the saltwater of Tasiilap Nua, the route first crosses a low pass, before we leave tundra and alpine plants behind and gain height.
+With a highly experienced IFMGA alpine guide, you'll have time to learn or refine the rope-work and crampon skills we use to stay safe as we move north onto one of one of the largest glacier systems on earth.

 East Greenland Ski Touring, Mountaineering & Trekking Specialists